MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 **10.2.6**

-Apps that enable the mining of crypto-currency on device are not allowed.
-Apps that enable remote management of the mining of cryptocurrency are allowed, as well as cryptocurrency wallets and trading platforms.
+Apps that enable the mining of cryptocurrency on device are not allowed.
+Cryptocurrency products that only view public keys (wallet addresses) and associated transaction records are allowed.
+Apps that enable remote management of the mining of cryptocurrency, cryptocurrency wallets, and trading platforms are allowed, but must be distributed by a Company account.

 **10.2.7**